1. Home

 Choose New Transfer from the dropdown.

-The From bank account should be your Store Clearing account.
-The To bank account should be the account where the money was deposited, i.e. your checking account.
+The From bank account should be the Store Clearing account.
+The To bank account should be the account the money was deposited into, i.e. checking account.

 Fill in the details and click Save.